 12 of 12 episodes seen

 TM's story is simple; a girl, Tamako, works at a mochi shop with her father, sister, and grandfather.
-Across the street is a rival mochi shop- the home of a boy, Mochizou, who's interested in the oblivious Tamako.
-The story is of Tamako's life in both the shop, and her school life, along with her two good friends.
+Across the street is a rival mochi shop and home of a boy, Mochizou, who's interested in the oblivious Tamako.
+The story is of Tamako's life in both the shop, a bit of her school life, along with her two good friends.
 In the midst of all this, a strange talking bird appears to Tamako, and tells her he is here to find a bride for his prince.
 There's a decent amount of humor included.
-Another fact is that my younger cousins, who play mmo's and minecraft all day, ENJOY this anime.
+Another fact is that my younger cousins who are definitely NOT into moe, who play FPS and strategy games all the time, ENJOY this anime.
 TM is a simple, but heartwarming and sweet one story.
 If you're like me, it's able to give you feels.
 Happy emotions, bittersweet emotions, sad ones... this anime is able to pack many feelings into one.

 The art of this show is of course by KyoAni, so it should seem familiar.
-The animation is fluid, the colors are bright, warm, and cold.
-It's high quality.
-However, anatomy-wise, it might be a little bit less accurate than K-ON!, especially with all of the characters' legs (even minor, nameless ones).
-The female characters' hands are really small and inconsistent, and at times are either too small, or actually correctly drawn.
+The animation is fluid, the colors are bright, warm, and cold; it's high quality.
+However, anatomy-wise, it might be a little bit less accurate than K-ON!, especially with all of the characters' legs, and this applies to 99% of everyone.
+The female characters' hands are really small and inconsistent, and at times are either too small, other times, they're actually correctly drawn.
 It's not too big of an issue, though.
 Expressions are well-done, and lively.
 All in all, the animation is pretty great.

 Both the opening and ending for Tamako Market are amazing.
 The colorful, upbeat op is a lively tune.
 The song matched the op sequence very well.
 The ending, stunning, and very catchy to boot.
 I find it stuck in my head, often... the seiyu for Tamako sings both of these, and she is a pretty good vocalist!
 The voice acting for TM is great- the cast's voices match very well.
 Even the bgm's great- matching, quirky, catchy songs.
 Love the music for TM.